-A Bundle is a new product in your inventory based on existing items.
+A Bundle is a new product in your inventory based on existing products.
 Bundles can be used to track ingredients of recipes, or Commissions or Wholesale pricing, or any number of things.

 When the bundle is selected, the corresponding components will also be deducted in the quantities designated for that bundle.
 Learn more

-Note: A Bundle can also be used to create an alternate version of a single Item for alternate pricing or commission tracking purposes.
+Note: A Bundle can also be used to create an alternate version of a single Product for alternate pricing or commission tracking purposes.
 Also called a Bundle Variant.

-A bundle variant is an alternate version of an existing item.
-For instance, you can create a bundle variant in order to separate out the wholesale and retail values of an item.
+A bundle variant is an alternate version of an existing product.
+For instance, you can create a bundle variant in order to separate out the wholesale and retail values of a product.